Secure Two-Party Computation: ABY versus Intel SGX

 Secure two-party computation allows two parties to jointly compute a publicly known function without disclosing their respective inputs to each other.
 This can be realized using well-known cryptographic protocols such as the ones provided by Yao (Yao’s Garbled Circuits) and Goldreich, Micali, and Wigderson (GMW).
 These protocols both obliviously evaluate a virtual boolean circuit that represents the desired functionality.
 In case the functionality consists only of additions and multiplications, there is also the possibility to use a protocol that obliviously evaluates a virtual arithmetic circuit.

-The ABY framework provides state-of-the-art implementations of all these protocols.
+The framework provides state-of-the-art implementations of all these protocols.
 It furthermore allows to select different protocols for different parts of the functionality in order to optimize the overall performance.
-The circuits representing the functionality can either be defined manually within the framework or are automatically generated from a high-level language with the help of a compiler like CBMC-GC.
+The circuits representing the functionality can either be defined manually within the framework or are automatically generated from a high-level language with the help of a compiler like ABY.
 Nevertheless, the computational and communication overhead incurred by secure two-party computation is at least an order of magnitude higher compared to unprotected computation.
 Thus, while practicality in several application scenarios can already be claimed, the situation is far from satisfying.
+CBMC-GC

 Intel Software Guard Extensions (SGX) seems to be a promising alternative.
 This technology provides a trusted execution environment within processors s.t. code can be executed securely on a remote machine and is isolated from all other processes running on the same machine.
 Thereby it is possible for two parties to submit their inputs and (attested) code to an SGX-enabled machine and retrieve the computation result without significant overhead and without disclosing their inputs.
 What is especially appealing about SGX is its ubiquitous availability as it comes for free in all recent Intel CPUs.